jgm/pandoc/doc/lua-filters.md

 [`fetch (source, base_url)`]{#mediabag-fetch}

 :   Fetches the given source and inserts it into the media bag
     using a SHA1 hash of the content as filename.
+Returns two
+    values:  the filename (based on SHA1 hash) and the mime type (or an empty string).

     Usage: